The State of Decentralized AI in 2026

 Just as the internet became the communication layer for the digital economy, blockchain and stablecoins are becoming the settlement layer for agentic payments.

-Read our X articles on the "Payment Rails for AI Agents".
+Read our X article on the "Payment Rails for AI Agents".

 The breakout is x402 - Coinbase and Cloudflare's open protocol that revives the dormant HTTP 402 "Payment Required" status code, turning any API endpoint into a paywall an AI agent can pay through in stablecoins, no account or credit card required.